sorenReber/Tanks-1944/README.md

 * S to move backward.
 * A to turn left.
 * D to turn right.
+* Left mouse button fires the gun.

 The turret will follow the mouse position within the window.
 Players will have to take into account acceleration, deceleration, reload speed, and the turret rotation speed.
-(In its current state there are no enemies though, just trees to shoot.)

 I think that creating games is a really fun thing to do and is excellent motivation for creating projects that challenge anyones programming skills.
 I also wanted to make a game that my kids could play that is quick to get into and pick up.